CDCgov/dibbs-ecr-viewer/containers/ecr-viewer/guide.md

 ## Database Setup

-Database setup, migration, and updates are handled at app startup by [Kysely](https://kysely.dev/docs/migrations).
-There is no need to run any other scripts manually.
+Database setup, migration, and updates are handled by [Kysely](https://kysely.dev/docs/migrations) but must be triggered manually.
+Migrations are run by executing the command `npm run db:migrate:up` on the host that is running the eCR Viewer.
+If the latest migration has not been run the eCR Viewer will log an error and exit on startup.